The Clean: Reunion

-In 1995, Flying Nun released Abbasalutely, an Abba tribute compilation.
-David Kilgour and Robert Scott recorded Waterloo under the band name Cloth, which the liner notes describe as "the Clean minus Hamish".
+During the 1990s, The Clean continued to tour internationally, releasing studio albums Modern Rock in 1994 and Unknown Country in 1996.
+In 1995, Flying Nun released Abba tribute compilation Abbasalutely, featuring a David Kilgour and Robert Scott cover of "Waterloo" as Cloth, which the liner notes describe as "The Clean minus Hamish".

 In 2003, the two-disc compilation Anthology, released on Merge Records, awakened new interest in the band in the US, building on an international reputation that had been enhanced by endorsements from prominent 1990s indie groups such as Pavement and Yo La Tengo.

-The band released records on US and New Zealand labels—their most recent album being Mister Pop in 2009.
+The band released further records and live albums on both American and New Zealand labels, their most recent album being Mister Pop in 2009.
 They toured the US in 2012 and 2014.

 Hamish Kilgour's death was announced on 6 December 2022, days after his family reporting him missing.
+Doug Hood died from cancer in September 2024.